JoannaKlosinska/fitnesscalendar/README.md

 email: mikecoach@mail.org
 password: password
 ```
-This application use [gem Devise](https://github.com/heartcombo/devise) to authentication.
+This application use [gem Devise](https://github.com/heartcombo/devise) for authentication.

 ## In progess
 I am still working to add new possibilities.
 Next step is add a schedule to coach page.
 In this schedule, coach will choose in which hours and days during whole week he can work.